 Mousse for hair is perfect for days you want to experiment with wash-and-go styles.
 A hair mousse adds extra flair to your locks, can make your ringlets pop, and give your blowout a professional touch without any hint of grease or buildup.

-A hair mousse is a lighter alternative to gels and creams.
+A hair mousse is a lighter alternative to hair wax, gels, and creams.
 Although it may take a little time to master, mousse is your hair’s best friend, especially during bad hair days.
 If you have never used mousse for your hair, it is time you should try it.
 This article explains how you can use mousse to style your hair and its benefits.
 Scroll down.

 In This Article

 Mousse in French means foam.
 However, mousse for hair is not the typical foam that is used in several cosmetic formulations.
 Hair mousse has a lighter consistency than hair gels and appears bouncier than hair cream, and has a stronger hold on hair than hair pomade.
 Mousse contains soft copolymers and provides a light hold to the hair to give it a more natural finish.
 Using mousse has several benefits.